 LIONs are aiming to hit the LinkedIn ceiling, which is 30,000 connections.
 They’ll display their connection counts in their profile headlines, they wear their numbers like a badge of pride.
 But while it can be valuable, it’s also questionable as to how effective that strategy can be.
 Like, you’d think a lot of those disengaged connections are tuning them out, and if 95% of those connections aren’t listening, and only 5% are, that connection number’s not really indicative of anything much, right?
 But then again, if it’s 5% of 30,000 people…

-The only definite spam profiles I've come across on LinkedIn have always been startlingly obvious – though, I say that now, after experiencing them quite a bit.
-Spammers will generally be people with no obvious connection to you or your industry – most of the ones I've found are ‘Résumé Writers' or ‘Recruitment Managers', people who're connecting with you in that context, as opposed to being within your actual area of interest.
+The only definite scam profiles I’ve come across on LinkedIn have always been startlingly obvious – though, I say that now, after experiencing them quite a bit.
+Scammers will generally be people with no obvious connection to you or your industry – most of the ones I’ve found are ‘Résumé Writers’ or ‘Recruitment Managers’, people who’re connecting with you in that context, as opposed to being within your actual area of interest.
 Or they may have very few connections.

 The science of connectivity